 Royal China Interiors

-The interiors are comfortable and quite traditional in style which reminded me of classic hotel dining rooms.
+The interiors are comfortable and quite traditional, which reminded me of classic hotel dining rooms.
 I don’t think I’ve seen a carpeted floor in a restaurant for a long while now because it’s usually concrete, wooden or tiled.
-I noticed that the tables were all round in shape which I prefer because they feel much more sociable for large groups.
-These were well spaced so you had privacy from your fellow diners.
-White table cloths were present and ours got a bit messy at one point with a spillage and hey presto, it was whipped off with a crisp fresh one waiting underneath it!
-I must say that I liked using the lovely black lacquered chops sticks which made a welcome change from the wooden disposable variety.
+I noticed that the tables were all round in shape which I prefer because they feel much more friendly for large groups.
+The tables were well spaced, so you had privacy from your fellow diners.
+White table cloths were present, and ours got a bit messy at one point with spillage and hey presto, it was whipped off with a crisp fresh one waiting underneath it!
+I must say that I liked using the lovely black lacquered chops sticks, which made a welcome change from the disposable wooden variety.

-It was quite dimly lit inside which is actually nice if you’re on a date.
+It was quite dimly lit inside, which is helpful if you’re on a date.
 It’s not a restaurant where you’d whip out your laptop and start doing some work while you’re eating because there isn’t any Wi-Fi, thank goodness for that!
 The décor featured lacquered murals depicting Chinese illustrations and was really in keeping with the ethos and the food which is traditional.
-It’s all on one level and open plan so has a good flow to the space.
-It was actually getting really packed when we were there on a Tuesday lunchtime.
-Apparently there are often queues out the door because it’s really popular.
-Overall it’s a grown up, proper and pleasant place to spend a relaxing afternoon gossiping and enjoying your Dim Sum.
+It was getting packed when we were there on a Tuesday lunchtime.
+There are often queues out the door because it’s really popular.
+Overall it’s a grown-up, proper and pleasant place to spend a relaxing afternoon gossiping and enjoying your Dim Sum.
 A good restaurant for business lunches or somewhere to dine with your parents in the evening.